 Allow the Child to Participate in the Stortelling

-A couple of years ago I gave my little grandson Max a book of Curious George stories.
+Years ago I gave my little grandson Max a book of Curious George stories.
 Curious George was a favorite for his father when he was a boy.
-They are adventurous, mischievous stories, simple to understand, and just plain fun.
-He was two then, and when I went to visit this last May the book was still untouched.
-So every night, I read him a Curious George story.
-I had him hooked in no time.
-How did I do it?
+These stories are adventurous, mischievous, simple to understand, and just plain fun.
+Here are some of the ways I brought Max into participating in the storytelling.

 Acting Out Stories